Imburse-Payments/imburse-payments.github.io/pages/tutorials/searching-the-rewards-catalog.md

 For more information on the Rewards Catalog, see the [Rewards Catalog in Getting Started](/pages/getting-started/rewards-catalog).

 # Prerequisites
-Aswell as familiarity with the [Core Concepts](/pages/guides/core-concepts), you'll need the following:
+As well as familiarity with the [Core Concepts](/pages/guides/core-concepts), you'll need the following:

 - A valid `Management Bearer Token` derived from a `Tenant API Key`

 # Search the Rewards Catalog
-Using the `Management Bearer Token` aquired in Step 1, we can now search the Rewards Catalog.
+Using the `Management Bearer Token` acquired in Step 1, we can now search the Rewards Catalog.

 #### Request
 Replace the `{management-bearer-token}` placeholder value with the `Management Bearer Token` value.